-Road usage charging (RUC) applies fees to motorists based on the distance traveled or travel within specific corridors or zones.
+Road usage charging (RUC) applies fees to motorists based on the distance traveled.
 It is an alternative to a fuel tax from which revenues have steadily declined due to improved fuel efficiency and growth in the EV market.
 RUC can be used to fund road maintenance and construction as well as alternatives to driving alone.
 RUC can also be an effective tool for disincentivizing driving during certain times of day or within specific areas or corridors.
-Dynamic road usage charging opens new possibilities for managing automated vehicles by adjusting charges in real-time based on traffic conditions and vehicle occupancy.
+Dynamic road usage charging opens new possibilities for managing automated vehicles by adjusting charges in real-time based on traffic conditions and vehicle